ayuhsupadhyay/nosun/README.md

-# UnSunny
+# nosun

-UnSunny is a React-based web application that helps users find the optimal side to sit on in a vehicle to get maximum shade during a route.
+nosun is a React-based web application that helps users find the optimal side to sit on in a vehicle to get maximum shade during a route.
 The app uses Google Maps for route plotting and SunCalc for calculating sun position.

 ## Features